elugens/hello-javascript/docs/additional-questions/regular-expressions/sets-ranges.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> If there are surrogate pairs in the set, flag u is required for them to work correctly.
-This also applies to a range of surrogate pairs.
+This requirement also applies to a range of surrogate pairs.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />